 Other particular interests include the Sherlock Holmes stories and the operas of Gilbert and Sullivan.
 He is an enthusiastic player of chess and bridge, while his efforts on the tennis court and the table tennis table have occasionally been rewarded with victories.
-He is advisor to the Jewish Student Organization and regularly attends the meetings of Chess Club.
+He does not attend the meetings of Chess Club as regularly as he would like.
 Among the individuals to whose memories he pays tribute for their influence on his life in and out of the classroom are Lloyd A. Walker, Michael Sean Mahoney, and S. Ned Rosenbaum.
 Si monumenta eorum quaeris, circumspice.

 Faculty, staff and student directory information is updated every business day by an automated process.
 Changes to directory information will take one business day to be reflected in the directory.